browserengineering/book/book/animations.md

 Exercises
 =========

-*Background-color*: implement animations of the `background-color` CSS property.
+*Background-color*: Implement animations of the `background-color` CSS property.
 You'll have to define a new kind of interpolation that applies to all the color channels.

-*Easing functions*: our browser only implements a linear interpolation between start and end values, but there are many other [easing functions][easing] (in fact, the default one in real browsers is `cubic-bezier(0.25, 0.1, 0.25, 1.0)`, not linear).
+*Easing functions*: Our browser only implements a linear interpolation between start and end values, but there are many other [easing functions][easing] (in fact, the default one in real browsers is `cubic-bezier(0.25, 0.1, 0.25, 1.0)`, not linear).
 Implement this easing